srikanthkakumanu/DSA/collections/README.md

 - Queues is **ordered**. typically (not necessarily) it order elements in **First-In-First-Out (FIFO)** manner.
 However **exceptions** are **priority queues** (*orders according to comparator or natural order*), Last-In-First-Out (**LIFO**) **queues** (or **stacks**).
 - It does not allow **NULL** elements.
 But LinkedList allows though it is a duque.
 - insert new element : `offer()`, remove an element : `poll()`, inspect the element at front of queue (without removing it) : `peek()`.
-- Queue is implemented by four sub-interfaces BlockingQueue, TransferQueue, Deque, BlockingDeque.
+- Queue is implemented by four sub-interfaces *BlockingQueue, TransferQueue, Deque, BlockingDeque*.
-- thread-safe queues are **ConcurrentLinkedQueue, ArrayBlockingQueue and ConcurrentLinkedDeque**.
+- **thread-safe** queues are **ConcurrentLinkedQueue, ArrayBlockingQueue and ConcurrentLinkedDeque**.
 - Some Queue implementations in java.util.concurrent are **bounded queues** (restrict the number of elements that it holds), but the implementations in java.util are not.
 - **Blocking queues** support additional operations that force threads wait for the queue depending on current state.
 A thread may wait on the Queue to be non-empty when attempting a retrieval, or for it to become empty when adding a new element.
+It offers a simple thread-safe mechanism.
+In this queue, threads need to wait for the queue's availability.
+The producers will wait for available capacity before adding elements, while consumers will wait until the queue is empty.
+In those cases, the non-blocking queue will either throw an exception or return a special value, like null or false.
+To achieve this blocking mechanism, the BlockingQueue interface exposes two functions on top of the normal Queue functions: put and take.
+Those functions are the equivalent of add and remove in a standard Queue.
 - **Transfer queues** designed toward producer-consumer pattern.
 It controls the flow of information from producer to consumer, creating **backpressure** in the system.
 - **Deque** is **Double-Ended-Queue**, its elements may be taken from both the start and end of the queue.
 Deque provides methods (such as offer(), poll(), peek()) to operate at both **the top and bottom**.
 - The **Deque** is a richer abstract data type (ADT) than both Stack and Queue because it implements both stacks and queues at the same time, that it can be used both as last-in-first-out (LIFO) stacks and first-in-first-out (FIFO) queues.
 It provides methods to support both.
+- **Priority queues** are ordered based on their natural ordering, or by a defined Comparator provided when we construct the PriorityQueue.

+BlockingQueue

 **Concrete implementations of Queue interface**